quioteframework/quioteframework.github.io/src/content/docs/propulsion/cookbook/adding-additional-sql-files.md

 ---
 title: Adding Additional SQL Files
-description: Have sql:exec run extra hand-written SQL alongside the generated schema.sql.
+description: Have sql:exec run extra hand-written SQL alongside the generated DDL file.
 ---

 You may want `sql:exec` to perform additional SQL operations beyond creating tables — adding views, stored procedures, triggers, or seed data.
 Rather than running extra SQL by hand every time you rebuild your object model, you can have Propulsion's generator do it for you.

 ## 1. Create the SQL DDL files

-Create any additional SQL files you want executed against the database, after the base `schema.sql` file is applied.
+Create any additional SQL files you want executed against the database, after the generated DDL file is applied.

 For example, to add a default value to a column using a SQL function unsupported directly in the schema format: